imjohnbo/super-duper-vault-demo/README.md

 	default_role="github-action"
 ```

-Edit `ci` policy to allow access to CI:
+Make a policy to allow read access to the path where the secret will be kept.
+Note: in the [KV2](https://www.vaultproject.io/docs/secrets/kv/kv-v2) engine, [`data` is used](https://www.vaultproject.io/docs/secrets/kv/kv-v2#acl-rules) in the path.
 ```hcl
 # ci-policy.hcl
 path "secret/data/ci" {